JasonFelgenhauer/react-pomodoro/README.md

 # React Pomodoro Timer

 This project is a pomodoro timer made to confirm my Front-End skills.
+This timer offers every 25 minutes of work 5 minutes of break.
 Project : [here](http://react-pomodoro.jason-fel.be)

 ## Get the project